Ashes & Embers (1982)

 - The publication of an exhibition catalog (PDF)

-- A multi-discipline symposium that featured scholars from around the country on November 12, 2011
+- A multi-disciplinary symposium that featured scholars from around the country on November 12, 2011

 - A film exhibition tour that visited major cities throughout North America from September 2012 – November 2013

 - Collecting, cataloging, restoring and protecting a wide variety of film, video and digital works